jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **HTTPS**
 - (Secure HTTP)
 - the use of TLS to encrypt the requests/responses associated with HTTP (i.e., not send them as strings, which are susceptible to *packet sniffing*) [^23] (see also [TLS](#tls))

+#### **HTTP optimizations**
+- Basic optimizations developers can take to improve HTTP performance are: [^38]
+  - reducing resources and dependencies - limit the number of things to be fetched to what's needed for the page users are viewing
+  - compressing resources that are fetched (e.g., minifying)
+  - re-using TCP connections: fetch multiple resources with a single TCP connection (eliminate handshaking) e.g., include `Connection: Keep-Alive` header
+  - DNS optimization: reduce the number of hostnames that need to be resolved; download any external resources and host them on the same server as web app (may not be necessary with a CDN); use common libraries (may already be available on users' systems in the browser cache); use a faster DNS provider (e.g., Amazon Route 53 is faster than GoDaddy)
+  - caching (server-side): most valuable for dynamically generated content - store content that was recently accessed by a user so if it is requested again, it can be quickly served and reduces processing load on the server

 #### **HTTP request**
 - can be Get or Post (see also [GET](#get) and [POST](#post)) [^20]